Thetford Porta Potti 365 Portable Toilet

 This is a budget molded seat and quality varies between the many near identical listings.
 A cheap snap on seat that turns any 5 gallon bucket into a toilet, fine for occasional use if you accept the bucket does the work.
 It scores 78 out of 100.

-For a few dollars it snapped onto my bucket and did the job on a weekend trip.
-Just do not expect the plastic to feel premium, mine flexed more than I liked.
+For a few dollars it snapped onto our bucket and did the job on a weekend trip.
+Just do not expect the plastic to feel premium, ours flexed more than we liked.

 SereneLife Portable Toilet 5.3 Gallon